Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

 Flutter Entertainment to Delist from London Stock Exchange

-The company also pointed shareholders to guidance it has prepared for holders of depositary interests issued by Computershare ahead of the delisting.
+The company also said it has prepared shareholder FAQs for holders of depositary interests issued by Computershare to help them manage their holdings after the delisting.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.